What you Need to Know About Form 1099

 Q: What if I didn’t keep good records of vendor payments throughout the year?

-Make sure to work with your tax professional prior to year-end so you can streamline the 1099 process for your business and save time in the long run.
-As always, your Adams Brown advisor is here to help.
+Work with your tax professional so you can streamline the 1099 process for your business and save time in the long run.
+As always, Adams Brown advisors are here to help.